… in which I wake in cloudy cuckooland, bunk up in a blackhouse, enjoy an unexpected French Fancy and eat chocolate mousse in a hobbit house.

-I was just brewing up my crabby noodles in the laundry room (the only place other than the toilets you can get out of the wind) when the lady owner came in to check her drying.
-I apologised for any fishy smells and she explained in which bin outside I should please deposit my crabby packet, looking at me slightly askance the while, as if I might keel over from exhaustion and wind fatigue at any moment.
-Did I have hot water for a cup of tea, she then enquired, in a concerned tone.
+I was just brewing up my crabby noodles in the laundry room (the only place other than the toilets where you can get out of the wind) when the lady owner came in to check her drying.
+I apologised for any fishy smells and she explained in which bin outside I should please deposit my crabby packet, looking at me slightly askance the while, as if she feared I might keel over from exhaustion and wind fatigue at any moment.
+Did I have hot water to make a cup of tea, she then enquired, in a concerned tone.

 Day Four, Shell Bay to Carinish (North Uist), about 27 km.

 Very few photos exist of this day, it was so blooming awful I hardly dared get my phone out of its trusty sandwich bag.
-The wind dropped a little overnight so I did get some sleep, but I was awoken around six by the patter of rain on the flysheet and one look outside told me things were so NOT going to get any better any time soon.
+The wind dropped a little overnight so I did get some sleep, but I was awoken around six by the patter of rain on the flysheet.
+One look outside told me that things were absolutely NOT going to get any better anytime soon.
 I whipped the tent down in minutes and flung everything into the shower block, festooning the entire place with camping gear while I showered and cooked up porridge and cocoa.

 I was a good thing I’d Snickers-stiffened my sinews because conditions at the top were ha-ha-ha hilarious, I could ha-ha-hardly stand up, even with poles.
 Manfully I took record shots of the views, which were extensive but strangely similar in all directions, especially in the matter of cloudiness.
 My phone battery ran out.